Vizsla Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Vizsla, I would be most concerned about...

-- Providing enough exercise and mental stimulation.
-Vizslas MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
+- Providing enough exercise.
+Vizslas are athletic dogs who need regular opportunities to vent their energy and gallop.
+Otherwise they will become rambunctious and bored, which dogs usually express by barking and destructive chewing.
 Bored Vizslas are famous for chewing through drywall, ripping the stuffing out of sofas, and turning your yard into a moonscape of giant craters.

-If you simply want a casual pet and don't have the time or inclination to take your dog running or hiking or biking, or to get involved in hunting, or advanced obedience, or tracking, or agility (obstacle course), or a similar canine activity, I do not recommend this breed.
-Trying to suppress their "hardwired" desire to run and work, without providing alternate outlets for their high energy level, can be difficult.
+If you simply want a pet for your family, and don't have the time or inclination to take your dog running or hiking or biking or swimming, or to get involved in hunting, or agility (obstacle course) classes, or advanced obedience, I do not recommend this breed (unless you adopt an older adult with a mellow temperament).

 - Bounciness.
-Young Vizslas (up to about two years old) romp and jump with great vigor, and things can go flying, including people.
+Young Vizslas (up to about two years old) romp and jump with great vigor, and things can go flying, including small children and infirm people.

 - Providing enough socialization.
 Vizslas need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become shyness, which is difficult to live with.